BYU-CS-Course-Ops/markdowndata/README.md

 data = markdowndata.loads(md_string)
 ```

-Which will result in the following JSON object:
+Which results in the following JSON object:

 ```json
 {